effiemanyos/ms3-pmresources/README.md

 |10|||
 |11|||

-These features have been chosen after we applied the Moscow method as a prioritization technique to decide on what to build next.
+These features have been chosen after we applied the Moscow method as a prioritization technique to decide on what to build next, which is influenced by what users need.

 [Back to Table of Contents](#table-of-contents)